broadinstitute/gatk/README.md

 * Make sure that the Java version is set correctly by going to File -> "Project Structure" -> "Project".
 Check that the "Project SDK" is set to your Java 1.8 JDK, and "Project language level" to 8 (you may need to add your Java 8 JDK under "Platform Settings" -> SDKs if it isn't there already).
 Then click "Apply"/"Ok".

+* If you are still having issues building the GATK you may need to manually set the Gradle JVM.
+In order to do that find the wrench icon in the gradle tab in intellij and change the "Gradle JVM" argument to point to Java 1.8.

 #### <a name="debugging">Setting up debugging in IntelliJ</a>

 * Follow the instructions above for creating an IntelliJ project for GATK